owid/sdg-tracker.org/pages/inequality.md

         <div class="col-md">
             <span>SDG Indicator 10.C.1</span>
             <h3>Remittance costs</h3>
-            <p><strong>Definition:</strong> Indicator 10.C.1 is the <i><q>remittance costs as a proportion of the amount remitted</q></i>.<p>Remittance costs as a proportion of the amount of money remitted.
+            <p><strong>Definition:</strong> Indicator 10.C.1 is the <q>remittance costs as a proportion of the amount remitted</q>.<p>Remittance costs as a proportion of the amount of money remitted.
 Remittances are financial transfers from non-residents to residents of a country, such as a worker abroad sending money to family and friends, or from short-term, seasonal work in another country.
-            <p><strong>Goal:</strong> By 2030 <i><q>reduce to less than 3 per cent the transaction costs of migrant remittances and eliminate remittance corridors with costs higher than 5 per cent</q></i> across all regions and countries.</p>
+            <p><strong>Goal:</strong> By 2030 <q>reduce to less than 3 per cent the transaction costs of migrant remittances and eliminate remittance corridors with costs higher than 5 per cent</q> across all regions and countries.</p>
            <p><strong>Additional charts:</strong> <br><a href="https://ourworldindata.org/grapher/personal-remittances-received-of-gdp">Remittances (% of GDP)</a></p>
         </div>
         <div class="col-md">